Progress report for SFL20-002

 Project Information

-Florida activities for 2020-2021 will build upon the basic framework for the model state program.
-Planned activities include integrating results of SARE funded research and Extension activities, and other relevant research, and using this information as resources for educational programs.
-We also plan to continue to strengthen our focus on targeted training for state and county Extension faculty, representatives of non-profit organizations, representatives of state and federal government agencies, and farmer representatives.
+Activities for 2020-2021 will build upon the basic framework for the model state program.
+Planned activities include utilizing field demonstrations of sustainable agricultural production models suitable for rural and urban settings; conduct guided field tours of demonstration plots to enhance acceptance of sustainable agricultural production models; and identifying niche market opportunities (CSAs, U pick operations, etc.) for farmers who adopt sustainable agricultural production practices.
+Results of these SARE funded Research and Extension activities, will provide a data driven platform for developing train the trainer educational programs.
+Targeted training will be provided for state and county Extension faculty, who will transfer the knowledge gained to beginning farmers and ranchers, military veterans, representatives of non-profit organizations, representatives of state and federal government agencies, limited resource farmers, including minority farmers and farmers from other underrepresented populations.
 To fulfill the priorities and objectives of our program, our training funds will be used to address programs in one subject matter area:

 (1) advancing Extension capacity in sustainable agriculture.

-- Maintain existing and establish new collaborative Extension trainings and programs with faculty members and county agents at University of Florida and Florida A&M University whose work addresses sustainability in production agriculture.
+1. Maintain existing and establish new collaborative Extension trainings and programs with faculty members and county agents at University of Florida and Florida A&M University whose work address sustainable agriculture.

-- Extend collaboration with organizations that are active in the post-production components of food systems, particularly non-profit, state, and governmental organizations whose work fosters development of food and agriculture businesses.
+2. Extend collaboration with organizations that are active in the post-production components of food systems, particularly non-profit, state, and governmental organizations whose work foster development of food and agriculture businesses.

-- Support the development of Extension programs in food systems, including Regional Specialized Agents whose work includes both on-farm production and post-farm gate aspects of food system development.
+3. Support the development of Extension programs in food systems, including Regional Specialized Agents whose work include both on-farm production and post-farm gate aspects of food system development.

 Florida SARE Expected Outcomes:

-- Extension agents and farmers will identify opportunities, such as SARE-funded Research & Education, Professional Development, and On-Farm Research projects, for the development of alternative crops and enterprises and will play key roles in outreach and research projects that focus on alternative crops and enterprises.
+3. Extension agents and farmers will identify opportunities, such as SARE-funded Research & Education, Professional Development, and On-Farm Research projects, for the development of alternative crop and livestock enterprises and will play key roles in outreach and research projects that focus on alternative crop enterprises and niche market development.

-The 2020-21 Florida SARE programming built upon our previous years’ work in two ways.
+The 2020-21 Florida SARE programming built upon our previous years’ will continue to work in several ways:

-(1) We continued focusing on outreach and training that enhances the environmental and economic benefits of production agriculture.
+(1) We will continue to focus on outreach and training that enhance the environmental and economic benefits of production agriculture.

-(2) We continued hosting trainings that emphasize local and regional food systems to address issues and policies that impact our food system.
+(2) We will continue hosting trainings that emphasize local and regional food systems that address issues and policies that impact our food systems and

 Advisors